Jimmy Hartwig: Personal life

 In his 1994 autobiography, Hartwig described his tough childhood in the city of Offenbach am Main where he was born.
 He recounted a childhood full of poverty and anti-black racism, with only his German mother as support; his biological African American father never took care of him.

+In November 2022, he used racist anti-asian slur against the Japan national football team on WELT-TV for the 2022 FIFA World Cup.

 Hartwig is married for the fourth time and has three children.

 In 2021, he featured in Schwarze Adler, a documentary detailing the experiences of Black players in German professional football.

 Despite his opposition against anti-black racism, he was criticized for using the word "ching chang chong" in his commentary and then bowing, which was perceived as racist against East Asians, on WELT-TV for the 2022 FIFA World Cup.
 The WELT management company removed the video from YouTube and Hartwig posted an apology on his Instagram.

 Singing

 In 1980, the single Mama Calypso was released, with Sometimes on the reverse side, on the RCA label.